Iaskasan/holbertonschool-shell/basics/README.md

-[Task 0.Where am I](: A script that prints the absolute path name of the current working directory using "pwd" command
+[Task 0.Where am I](https://github.com/Iaskasan/holbertonschool-shell/blob/master/basics/0-current_working_directory): A script that prints the absolute path name of the current working directory using "pwd" command

 Task 1.
 What’s in there?: A simple script that uses the "ls" command to list the content of the current directory